yvonen-s/tw-us-nationid/README.md

 This script combines data from the previous scripts and builds graphs layering different data trends over each other.
 #### Trim data for comparison down to matching time periods and add common merge keys
-#### Comparing attitudes towards Taiwanese government, U.S. government and Chinese government with amounts of military aid
-#### Comparing belief in U.S. military support with amounts of military aid
-#### Comparing attitudes towards independence with amounts of military aid
-#### Comparing attitudes towards Taiwanese government with amounts of military aid
-#### Comparing belief in U.S. military support with attitudes towards Taiwanese government
-#### Comparing attitudes towards independence with opinions on U.S., Taiwanese and Chinese governments
 ## Summary/Conclusions
 TBD
 ## Data and Sources